Click here for a pdf of this document black vine weevil ( 2014).pdf

 A surprisingly simple way to control black vine weevils is to knock them off the plant, collect, and destroy.
 This is best accomplished by putting a white cloth at the case of the plant (because the weevil’s protective coloring makes them hard to spot on the bare ground), then gently shake the plant to dislodge the weevils.
 Finally, transfer the weevils from the cloth to a jar of soapy water to kill them.

-A second technique is to affix cardboard strips covered with commercial goo, such as TanglefootTM, to the stems and trunks of susceptible plants in early spring before adult weevils emerge.
+A second technique is to affix cardboard strips covered with a sticky substance, such as Tanglefoot™, to the stems and trunks of susceptible plants in early spring before adult weevils emerge.

 Good garden sanitation is an effective control, as weevils live in dead plants and ground litter.
 Cut away the dead foliage of any infested plants to prevent overwintering sites.
 Discard infested plant material, including the soil around the root system (do not compost).
 Weevils also feed on various weeds such as cocklebur, Joe-pye weed, morning glory or bindweed, ragweed, and thistle.
 Eradicating these weeds from your lawn and garden will remove an important food source.

-Encouraging animal and insect predators is still another effective control.
+Encouraging animal and insect parasites is still another effective control.
 Animal predators include bluebirds, warblers and wrens.
-Insect predators, such as parasitic nematodes, are effective against larvae that may be more resistant to pesticides.
+Insect parasites, such as beneficial nematodes, are effective against larvae that may be more resistant to pesticides.
 These can be released into the garden in early June for best results.